DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 ### Tutors

-While your mentor is specific to each placement school, your tutor is consistant support from your training provider throughout your placements.
+While your mentor is specific to each placement school, your tutor provides consistent support from your training provider throughout your placements.
 They'll work with you and your mentors to make sure you have enough support and are making good progress towards your placement goals.

 ### School leadership and policies
 Like qualified teachers, your school leadership team and colleagues will be there to support you.
 Your placement school may also have documents and policies in place to support their teachers.
 For example, all schools will have a behaviour policy that explains what's expected of pupils and what will happen if they misbehave.

 ## Are placements paid?

-For fee-funded postgraduate training, you can get financial support through [student finance](/funding-and-support/tuition-fee-and-maintenance-loans), or you may be eligible for [bursaries or scholarships](/funding-and-support/scholarships-and-bursaries).
+For fee-funded postgraduate training, you can [get financial support through student finance](/funding-and-support/tuition-fee-and-maintenance-loans), or [you may be eligible for bursaries or scholarships](/funding-and-support/scholarships-and-bursaries).
 This support is available for your whole training course, including school placements.

 For salaried teacher training, you’ll receive a salary throughout your teacher training, including placements.
 Because of this, your placement school may also be referred to as your ‘employing school’.